 Poor documentation and violations of contract terms cost construction companies an average of $52.6 million dollars in 2021.

 Making production tracking a priority helps prevent disputes by improving project visibility.
 When construction companies understand what's happening onsite each day, they can proactively avoid major issues and keep their customers better informed, reducing the risk of disputes.

 The benefits of production tracking

-Better estimates for future projects
+2. Build better bids and estimates for future projects

 5 Tips to Improve Your Construction Productivity